brianc/node-pg-copy-streams/README.md

 Since this isn't a module with tons of installs and dependent modules I hope we can work together on this to iterate faster here and make something really useful.

+## changelog

+### version 2.x.x

+This version's major change is a modification in the COPY TO implementation.
+In the previous version, when a chunk was received from the database, it was analyzed and every row contained within that chunk was pushed individually down the stream pipeline.
+Small rows could lead to a "one chunk" / "thousands of row pushed" performance issue in node.
+Thanks to @rafatower & CartoDB for the patch.
+This is considered to be a major change since some people could be relying on the fact that each outgoing chunk is an individual row.

+Other changes in this version
+ * Use Strict
+ * Travis deprecation of old node version (0.12, 0.4).
+Support LTS 6, 8, 10 and Current 11
+ * Update dev dependencies (pg, lodash)
+ * Stop using deprecated Buffer constructor
+ * Add package-lock.json

 ## license

 The MIT License (MIT)